CoDS-GCS/Bigdata_course_project/README.md

 ## Evaluation metrics:

-For both applications, our most important metric would be the performance with respect to time and memory, but each application has its own evaluation metric as well to evaluate the correctness of the results:
+For both applications, our most important metric would be the system's performance with respect to time and memory.
+Also, each application has its own evaluation metric to evaluate the correctness of the results:
 1) Question Answering: Precision, Recall, and F1 score
 2) Provenance Graph:   Mean Square Error, Precision at k where k = (1,5,10,20)